cjacks04/cjacks04.github.io/projects.md

      height="150"
      />

-This project aims to develop innovative digital tools and practices to boost civic engagement in underrepresented communities, specifically in the context of community deliberation and advocacy in policymaking, with a focus on environmental issues.
+<p>This project aims to develop innovative digital tools and practices to boost civic engagement in underrepresented communities, specifically in the context of community deliberation and advocacy in policymaking, with a focus on environmental issues.
 It seeks to answer questions about the current capabilities, data needs, and trust-building in this area.
-The project leverages diverse expertise in human-centered design, science communication, data science, and environmental policymaking to tackle these challenges.
+The project leverages diverse expertise in human-centered design, science communication, data science, and environmental policymaking to tackle these challenges.</p>

-<b>PIs</b>: *Corey Jackson* and Kaiping Chen
+<b>PIs</b>: Corey Jackson and Kaiping Chen
-<b>Funding Source<b>: <a href="https://research.wisc.edu/increasing-social-and-economic-inclusion-2/">UW-Madison OVCRGE: ISEI</a>
+<b>Funding Source<b><a href="https://research.wisc.edu/increasing-social-and-economic-inclusion-2/">UW-Madison OVCRGE: ISEI</a>
 </details>

 <hr style="border:3px mediumseagreen;">

 <details>
-<h3><summary><b>Coupling deliberation and digital crowdsourcing to amplify and engage marginalized communities in co-creating solutions for carbon-dioxide policies (2022-Current)</b></summary></h3>
+<summary><h3><b>Coupling deliberation and digital crowdsourcing to amplify and engage marginalized communities in co-creating solutions for carbon-dioxide policies (2022-Current)</b></h3></summary>

 <img src="https://raw.githubusercontent.com/cjacks04/cjacks04.github.io/main/assets/img/hexagon-3392236_640.jpg#left"
      alt="Digital connections"